Azure-Samples/contoso-chat/docs/README.md

 - azure-cognitive-search
 - azure-cosmos-db
 urlFragment: contoso-chat
-name: Contoso Chat - Retail RAG Copilot with Azure AI Studio and Prompty (Python Implementation)
+name: Contoso Chat - Retail RAG Copilot with Azure AI Foundry and Prompty (Python Implementation)
 description: Build, evaluate, and deploy, a RAG-based retail copilot that responds to customer questions with responses grounded in the retailer's product and customer data.
 ---
 <!-- YAML front-matter schema: https://review.learn.microsoft.com/en-us/help/contribute/samples/process/onboarding?branch=main#supported-metadata-fields-for-readmemd -->

 > [!WARNING]
 > **This sample is being actively updated at present and make have breaking changes**.
-We are refactoring the code to use new Azure AI platform features and moving deployment from Azure AI Studio to Azure Container Apps.
+We are refactoring the code to use new Azure AI platform features and moving deployment from Azure AI Foundry to Azure Container Apps.
 We will remove this notice once the migration is complete.
 Till then, please pause on submitting new issues as codebase is changing.
 >
 > **Some of the features used in this repository are in preview.** Preview versions are provided without a service level agreement, and they are not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/).**

-# Contoso Chat: Retail RAG Copilot with Azure AI Studio and Prompty
+# Contoso Chat: Retail RAG Copilot with Azure AI Foundry and Prompty

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&machine=basicLinux32gb&repo=725257907&ref=main&devcontainer_path=.devcontainer%2Fdevcontainer.json&geo=UsEast)
 [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/azure-samples/contoso-chat)